 - 2.1.1 Central Lincolnshire refers to the combined area covered by the City of Lincoln, North Kesteven and West Lindsey.
-These three councils have come together in a formal partnership with Lincolnshire County Council to prepare a joint Local Plan for the area. - 2.1.2 Preparation of the joint Local Plan is being overseen by a Joint Committee established by Parliamentary Order in 2009.
-The Committee has representatives from each of the four partner Councils and has full decision-making powers on planning policy matters.
-The Joint Committee is supported by a team of planning staff called the Central Lincolnshire Local Plan Team. - 2.1.3 The responsibility for processing and decision-making on planning applications remains with the individual local authorities.
+These three councils have come together in a formal partnership with Lincolnshire County Council to prepare a joint Local Plan for the area. - 2.1.2 Preparation of this Local Plan has been the responsibility of a Joint Committee established by Parliamentary Order in 2009.
+The Committee has representatives from each of the four partner Councils and has full decision-making powers on planning policy matters. - 2.1.3 The responsibility for processing and decision-making on planning applications remains with the individual local authorities.